kacrosby/HW2-510/README.md

 You should see something like:

-Modify the tests so that you get 100% function coverage, >90% statement coverage and no uncovered lines.
+Modify the tests so that you get >90% statement coverage.